Naivedya-Baranwal/food-delivery-app/README.md

 - JWT for protected routes and session management
 - Passwords hashed with **bcrypt**
 - Stripe integration for secure and efficient payment processing
+- Cloudinary integration for storing images in the cloud, ensuring fast delivery via CDN and efficient     storage management

 ## 🛠️ Technologies Used